ziqiguo/CS205-ImageStitching/README.md

 The test shell script will check the output with the standard output running on our development machine.
 If it does not print anything after "Took: xxx seconds" line, then you are good to go!

+For more examples, go to the Example section and follow the command to compare with the correct outputs.

 ### Run: